src-d/guide/talent/career_development.md

 - Deeply care about the quality of what we deliver and build
 - Define the product architecture

-CTO has final say on the product architecture but VPEng decides how, when and by whom it is implemented.
+CTO has final say on the product architecture but VP Of Engineering decides how, when and by whom it is implemented.
 VPEng has decision making power over the day to day engineering questions that come from the leads.